 It would be awesome to see testing done on more online programs, especially as they spread around the world.
 Steve Kolowich at the Chronicle of Higher Education recently wrote about a project by Professor Barbara Moser-Mercer in partnership with Coursera to teach two students at a refugee camp in Kenya.

 I disagree with Kolowich that using a MOOC in a refugee camp is a silly idea.
 The reality is that many refugee camps become semi- (or completely) permanent homes for their residents.
 What refugees need will depend on their specific circumstances, but there isn’t really a reason to assume without investigating that they should have less access to education than people living in cities.
 If anything, online education could be a useful tool for reintegrating displaced workers into the economy.

-What is a bit odd is that Professor Moser-Mercer draws conclusions from the experience (more in depth in this paper) based on a project with just two students.
+What is a bit odd is that Professor Moser-Mercer draws conclusions from the experience based on a project with just two students.
 A small project like that could be useful to plan out a larger test, but at that scale, it’s impossible to tell what outcomes are due to the intervention and what’s due the innate abilities of the students.

 I’m looking forward to following the testing on KA Lite, and I hope that more edtech companies follow suit.
 Edtech has a lot of potential to improve education, both in the US and abroad, but we shouldn’t be forcing radical changes on students and educators without making sure that they work.